bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * tips hand in garryowen for score

 # Bugs that may get fixed after logic styling tear out and redo.
-* Anchor still shows in activated/slider mode.
-* Even future verse does not have activated or hover colour.
 * VerseBar should not have hover styling.

 # Brainless JS tasks